mushi14/MemoryAllocator/README.md

 - reuse(size): this function checks to see if any specific allocating algorithms should be followed when
                allocating memory and those specific algorithms are called.
 If not, then the default is first fit.

+- first_fit(size): this function is an algorithm to find the first possible region that can allocate the memory
+                   size and allocates the memory there.

+- best_fit(size): this function is an algorithm to find the best/most accurate possible region that can allocate
+                  the memory size and allocates the memory there.

+- worst_fit(size): this function is an algorithm to the worst/biggest possible region that can allocate the memory
+                   size and allocates the memory there.

+- print_memory(): Prints out the current memory state, including both the regions and blocks.
+Entries are printed
+                  in order, so there is an implied link from the topmost entry to the next, and so on. fprintf is
+                  used and stdout is set to file pointer.

+- write_memory(): Writes out the current memory state, including both the regions and blocks.
+Entries are printed
+                  in order, so there is an implied link from the topmost entry to the next, and so on.
+Writes to
+                  file given. fprintf is used and file pointer is set to the given file.